 In this equation, r is the interstation distance, k is the wavenumber, σ is a scaling constant that accounts for the preprocessing and α is an apparent attenuation coefficient.
 J_0 is the Bessel function of the first kind.
-The first zero crossing of equation (6) is located at with λ being the wavelength.
-From fitting relations (6) and (7), one can see that phase velocities for different frequencies can be obtained with a suitable interstation distance coverage r.
+The first zero crossing of equation (6), which determines the size of the focal spot, is located at and therefore completely determines the wavelength λ .
+From fitting relation (6), one can see that phase velocities for different frequencies can be obtained with a suitable interstation distance coverage r.
 To obtain w, we apply a 0.5 Hz wide bandpass filter on the cross-coherence functions centered around target frequencies between 0.5 Hz and 2.75 Hz with a frequency increment of 0.25 Hz.
-We fit the data in a procedure similar to [Hillers et al.] (2016): we first use all the available amplitudes to obtain a first estimate for the wavelength λ (red lines in Fig. [3]).
-Then, we fit the combinations that are within the first 0.7 λ (green lines in Fig. [3]) to obtain a second improved estimate: At distances larger than one wavelength, the estimation can be contaminated by scattering and topography effects (Hillers et al.) [2016), hence we estimate the velocity closer to the first 0 crossing.
-We obtain 10 measures for the dispersion curve that we reinterpolte to 20 data points with the Geopsy software.
+We fit the data in a procedure similar to Hillers et al. (2016): we first use all the available amplitudes to obtain a first estimate for the wavelength λ (red lines in Fig. 3).
+Then, we fit the